The Ultimate Guide to the Best Hamburgers in Los Angeles: From Iconic Stands to Local Favorites

 10. Tommy’s Original World Famous Hamburgers (Rampart Village)

 You haven’t truly lived in L.A. until you’ve had a “Tommy Burger” at 2:00 AM.
 The original shack on Beverly and Rampart is a landmark.
 Known for their thick, meaty chili, a Tommy’s cheeseburger is a glorious, messy affair.
-It represents the multicultural, late-night spirit of the city and remains a top contender for where to get the best cheeseburgers in Southern California.
+It represents the multicultural, late-night spirit of the city and remains a top contender for where to get the best chili cheeseburgers in Southern California.

 Why the Wilshire & Highland Fatburger Stands Out